Troubleshooting your paramotor

 Discussion

-Meanwhile, what should we do?
+Meanwhile, what should frustrated pilots do?

 When looking through this information pilots should also reference their respective engine specifications page for additional (and often critical) data for their motor.
 Even though these pages are specific for the listed motors, the information is largely the same for all two stroke paramotors, even the biggest ones.

 You must be able to identify the parts of your engine to do these tests.
 Refer to your engine manual or the pages on this website for help.
 If you have never changed the spark plug on a lawnmower or have little or no idea what the little screws do on a carburetor you should, perhaps, have someone else do the work for you.
+Purchasing a new paramotor may or may not help.
+We have had brand new out-of-the-box paramotors fail to run properly due to poor QC at the factory.
+Go figure....

 The basic stuff that must be checked first!

-Are you certain EACH of the following items have been checked before wasting your time and maybe a lot of money?
+Are you certain each of the following items have been checked before wasting your time and maybe a lot of money?

 A. Fuel problems

-If you have a Bing carburetor or a float-type carburetor, you will need to purchase the respective service manual.
+NOTE: If you have a Bing carburetor or a float-type carburetor, you will need to purchase the respective service manual.
 Pilots can purchase the Bing service manual here which can be used for other float-type carburetors.
 Float-type carburetors are expensive and much more complicated to tune than a diaphragm carburetor.
 Unfortunately, the Bing service manual is more a tedious discussion with page after page of irrelevant detail than a useful set of instructions for pilots on how to tune it.
 It needs to be completely rewritten.

-This is the #1 problem with all paramotors that have the gas tank far below the inlet fitting on the carburetor.
+Fuel starvation is the #1 problem with all paramotors that have the gas tank far below the inlet fitting on the carburetor.
 Gasoline must be 100% liquid in order to move through the fuel system especially at fuel throttle.
 The pump inside the carburetor CANNOT pump gasoline that has bubbles/fizz in it.
 The bubbles seen in the fuel lines are usually mistaken for air but this rarely is the case.

 This will test the condition of the fuel pump check valves in the carburetor and reveal whether there is a leak in the fuel lines.
 If it does not pass, it is a waste of time to perform any other tests on the fuel system.
 Parts of the fuel pump diaphragm are used to create the check valves inside the fuel pump circuit.
 If these valves leak at all, the fuel pump capacity and pressure will be less, especially at full throttle and may cause a lean condition/fuel starvation.
 The diaphragm material slowly stiffens and decays after exposure to gasoline, especially if it contains ethanol.
 It takes about 6-12 months for the neoprene material to become stiff enough to stop the pump from working.